Memnoc/rust_neural_network_sample/README.md

 }
 ```

-The output will look something like:
+The output should look something like:

 ```
 [0.0, 0.0] -> [0.0346]